 Schulz et al (2012) First and second generation antipsychotics influence hippocampal gamma oscillations by interactions with 5-HT3 and D3 receptors.
 Br J Pharmacol 167 1480 PMID: 22817643

-Zhang et al (2004) Cocaine-induced intracellular signaling and gene expression are oppositely regulated by the dopamine D1 and D3 receptors.
+Zhang et al (2004) Cocaine-induced intracellular signaling and gene expression are oppositely regulated by the DA D1 and D3 receptors.
 J Neurosci 24 3344 PMID: 15056714

-Clemens and Hochman (2004) Conversion of the modulatory actions of dopamine on spinal reflexes from depression to facilitation in D3 receptor knock-out mice.
+Clemens and Hochman (2004) Conversion of the modulatory actions of DA on spinal reflexes from depression to facilitation in D3 receptor knock-out mice.
 J Neurosci 24 11337 PMID: 15601940

-Cote and Kuzhikandathil (2015) Chronic levodopa treatment alters expression and function of dopamine D3 receptor in the MPTP/p mouse model of Parkinson's disease.
+Cote and Kuzhikandathil (2015) Chronic lev. treatment alters expression and function of DA D3 receptor in the MPTP/p mouse model of Parkinson's disease.
 J Neurosci 585 33 PMID: 25445374

 Do you know of a great paper that uses (+)-PD 128907 hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area